Have you ever noticed that your hair feels different after you dye it? It often seems softer, smoother, and shinier.

 You can implement these steps into your routine to prevent or repair this damage.

 Before you color it, step up your hair care.
-About one week before dyeing it, utilize a hair mask or other form of deep-conditioning to bulk up the protein and lipid strength before undergoing chemical change.
-The healthier your hair is before the dye, the healthier it will be after!
+About one week before dyeing it, consider a bond-building treatment (such as Olaplex or K18) to support weakened hair, then follow with a deep-conditioning mask to improve slip and softness.
+The healthier your hair is before the dye, the better it will tolerate the process.

 Try to use products that are ammonia-free and rich with fortifying ingredients like natural oils, silk extracts, and keratin.

-Some people use all-natural home treatments for dyeing hair, using products like henna, coffee, chamomile, black tea, sage, beet, carrot, or lemon juices.
-While these methods can modify your hair color in a completely non-toxic way, the results are very temporary.
+Some people use all-natural home treatments for dyeing hair, using products like henna, coffee, chamomile, black tea, sage, beet, or carrot.
+While these methods can modify your hair color in a gentler way, the results are very temporary.

 Bi-weekly leave-in conditioner or hair mask treatments can strengthen strands suffering breakage or thinning from dye jobs or prevent the damage from developing to that point.